flox/flox-kind-demo/README.md

 - 1 control-plane node using `ghcr.io/flox/flox-kind:latest`
 - 1 worker node using `ghcr.io/flox/flox-kind:latest`

-The deployment creates a pod called `flox-containerd-demo` that:
+The deployment creates:
-- Uses the `flox` runtime class
-- Runs the `limeytexan/echoip` Flox environment
-- Executes the `echoip` command
+- A `redis` pod running from `flox/redis` with a corresponding `Service`
+- A pod running `quotes-app` that writes some initial quotes to the `redis` at startup, then uses it to serve quotes

 ## Cluster Management